Apalaciosvillagomez/Customer-Support-Analysis-/README.md

 ## Top 5 companies with tweet complaint

-For this first insight we were able to use our clean data to creat a value count for teh companys and were able to retreive tyhe top 5 companies wityh most complaints, these will also be the companies in wich our analysis will be based.
+For this first insight we were able to use our clean data to create a value count for the companies and were able to retrieve the top 5 companies with most complaints, these will also be the companies in which our analysis will be based.

 <div align="center">